lupyuen/lupyuen.github.io/src/lvgl4.md

 # Handle LVGL Buttons

+_Earlier we created LVGL Buttons in our Zig App..._

+_How will we handle them?_

 TODO

 Now that we have rendered the Feature Phone UI in Zig and LVGL, let's wire up the Buttons.